If you’re applying for certification for the first time, you have to write the exam and meet the following eligibility requirements:

 Option B — experience plus specialty education:

-- A minimum of 2,925 hours’ experience as a registered nurse in your specialty over the past five years in full-time, part-time or casual employment in any of the five nursing domains:
+- A minimum of 2,925 hours’ experience as a nurse in your specialty over the past five years in full-time, part-time or casual employment in any of the five nursing domains:

 - direct patient care